microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

      ![azureendpoint](images/azureendpoint.png)

 ## Exercise 2: Configure Build and Release definitions

-Now that the connections are established, we will manually map the created Azure endpoint, AKS and Azure Container Registry to the build and release definitions.
+Now that the connection is established, we will manually map the created Azure endpoint, AKS and Azure Container Registry to the build and release definitions.

 {% include note.html content= "If you encounter an error - ***TFS.WebApi.Exception: Page not found*** for Azure tasks in the build / release definition, you can fix this by typing a random text in the Azure Subscription field and click the **Refresh** icon next to it.
 Once the field is refreshed, you can select the endpoint from the drop down.
 This is due to a recent change in the Azure DevOps Release Management API.
 We are working on updating Azure DevOps Demo Generator to resolve this issue." %}